 Comprehensive Support and Improvement Schools.
 Describe the State’s methodology for identifying all public high schools in the State failing to graduate one third or more of their students for comprehensive support and improvement, including the year in which the State will first identify such schools.

-SD DOE will examine the graduation rates of all public high schools in the state beginning with the data from the 2017-18 school year.
+SD DOE will examine the Four-Year Cohort graduation rates of all public high schools in the state beginning with the data from the 2017-18 school year.
 Those public high schools that fail to graduate at least one-third of their students will be designated for Comprehensive Support for the 2018-19 school year.

 Comprehensive Support and Improvement Schools.
 Describe the methodology by which the State identifies public schools in the State receiving Title I, Part A funds that have received additional targeted support under ESEA section 1111(d)(2)(C) (based on identification as a school in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State’s methodology under ESEA section 1111(c)(4)(D)) and that have not satisfied the statewide exit criteria for such schools within a State-determined number of years, including the year in which the State will first identify such schools.

-SD DOE will identify for Comprehensive Support any Title I school designated under section f. below (a school with a subgroup that would on its own qualify for designation as Comprehensive Support) if that school has not met exit criteria spelled out below after four years of designation for Targeted Support.
+SD DOE will identify for Comprehensive Support any Title I school designated under section f. below (a school with a subgroup that would on its own qualify for designation as Comprehensive Support) if that school has not met exit criteria spelled out below after four years of designation for Additional Targeted Support.
 This identification will first be made (if necessary) for the 2023-24 school year.

 Frequency of Identification.
 Provide, for each type of school identified for comprehensive support and improvement, the frequency with which the State will, thereafter, identify such schools.
 Note that these schools must be identified at least once every three years.